Estimated reading time: 14 minutes

-It’s basically just eating a clean diet with healthy fats to lose weight and get back to the healthiest version of you.
+It’s just eating a clean diet with healthy fats to lose weight and return to your healthiest version.

-Ketogenic diet results are widely showcased all over the internet because it is successful for those who follow it like they are supposed to 20 to 25 net carbs a day.
+Ketogenic diet results are widely showcased all over the internet because they are successful for those who follow them.
+For example, they are supposed to eat 20 to 25 net carbs a day.

 Types of Ketogenic Diet